izmailovpavel/TTGP/README.md

-# Gaussian Processes implementation on TensorFlow
+# TTGP method implementation in Tensorflow.